ClaspTV/vizbee-android-sample-app/README.md

 * [Code Snippets](https://console.vizbee.tv/app/vzb2000001/develop/guides/android-snippets)
 * [Troubleshooting](https://console.vizbee.tv/app/vzb2000001/develop/guides/sender-troubleshooting-snippets)

-# Vizbee HomeSSO Demo App
+## Vizbee HomeSSO Integration Steps for your Android mobile app
 The Vizbee Android HomeSSO Demo App showcases the integration of the VizbeeHomeSSO Mobile SDK (a wrapper built on top of the Vizbee Continuity SDK) within an Android mobile app.

-## Integration Steps for your Android mobile app
 Look for the block comments with text "[BEGIN] Vizbee Integration" and "[END] Vizbee Integration" in the code for an easy understanding of the integration.

 ### Build Setup
 1. Add the Vizbee repository to your Android mobile app’s root [settings.gradle](settings.gradle).